Campus/Dorm Room Electrical Safety

 College students should also know what to do if there is a fire, including escape and meeting plans.

 There are more than 3,500 fires on college campuses every year.
-Help prevent some of these fires by understanding electrical safety and sharing what you know with loved ones.
+Help prevent fires by understanding electrical safety and sharing what you know with loved ones.